Search for Important Questions

 1. Explain the concept of Custom in International Law.

-3. What are the legal requirements for the extradition of criminals under International Law?
+3. What are the important sources of International Law?

 1. Discuss various sources of International Law in detail.